Skip to content

 post_params = request.form

-# A POST request with three parameters is required
+# you need a POST with three parameters

 if len(post_params) != 3: